-- (1) No relationship whatsoever is permitted with antisocial forces and groups that threaten the order and safety of civil society, and hinder economic activities. - (2) In the event that unreasonable demands are received from antisocial forces and groups, easy concessions through the use of money, etc. must not be entered into. - (3) Even if transactions with antisocial forces or groups are legal, no transactions of any kind shall be conducted with them.
+- (1) No relationship whatsoever is permitted with antisocial forces and groups that threaten the lives of the public and business activities, and hinder economic activities. - (2) In the event that unreasonable demands are received from antisocial forces and groups, easy concessions through the use of money, etc. must not be entered into. - (3) Even if transactions with antisocial forces or groups are legal, no transactions of any kind shall be conducted with them.
 Also, if a customer is discovered to be an antisocial force or group, transactions with the customer must be discontinued immediately. - (4) The influence of antisocial forces or groups must never be used.